stiglers-eponym/BeamerPresenter/INSTALL.md

 * alternatively, one can try to build MuPDF with MinGW, but I gave up on that.
 * the library paths for MuPDF and zlib need to be configured manually in CMake:

-Configure the project with CMake:
+Configure the project with CMake (here an example using MuPDF):
 ```sh
 cmake \
     -B "build-dir" \